campjs/campjs-viii/org/copy/post-event-email.md

 Thank you so much for coming.
 I hope you all had an amazing time.

-## Feedback
+## Comments, Questions, Concerns, and Kudos

 CampJS is always striving to be better.
-Your feedback is extremely valuable so please consider leaving some anonymous or non
+Your feedback is extremely valuable so please consider leaving some, anonymous or not.

 http://viii.campjs.com/feedback/